 - 12 ounces dark chocolate, chopped

 - sea salt flakes, optional

 - Line ginger snaps up onto a clean baking sheet about ½ inch apart and set aside.

 - For marshmallow: Pour ½ cup of water into the bowl of a stand mixer, sprinkle with gelatin and set aside, allowing the gelatin to bloom.
 Pour sugar and remaining water into a medium saucepan and bring to a boil.
-Continue to boil until the mixture reaches 240˚F. Slowly pour the sugar mixture over the gelatin and beat together to combine and allow the steam to escape.
+Continue to boil until the mixture reaches 240˚F. Fit the stand mixer with a whisk attachment and with the motor running pour the sugar mixture over the gelatin in a slow and steady stream.
+Beat together to combine and allow the steam to escape.
 After a few minutes turn the speed up and continue to beat for 12 to 15 minutes or until the mixture has doubled and turned white and fluffy (to stiff peaks).
 Then fold in the vanilla.